 Moreover, the Board of Directors focused on the Group's financial results and forecasts, asset management, supply chain challenges, the services business, compliance in key business processes and in major programmes, as well as efficiency and innovation initiatives.
-It reviewed Enterprise Risk Management ("ERM") results, export control regulations, investor relations, compliance programme, financial communication and dividend policy, litigations and legal risks.
-The Board approved a free-share plan for all employees along the lines of the similar plan handed out on the Company's 10th anniversary.
+It reviewed Enterprise Risk Management results, the internal audit plan, compliance programme, litigation and legal risks, investor relations, financial communication and dividend policy.